gBloxy/bouncing-ball/README.md

 # bouncing ball

 A ball that bounce on lines...
-currently not completely working.
+The balls also bounce between them.

 Controls :
-- place a new line : right and left click to set the 1st and 2nd points
+- place a new line : left click two times to set the two extremeties points.
-- spawn a ball : spacebar
+- spawn a ball : spacebar or right click
+- remove the last placed line : backspace
+- exit the program : escape

 Maybe I will put here other mathematically complex projects...